lar-mo/registration-rbac/README.md

 This view displays an example of a page that requires as Plus or Premium membership.
 The membership is validated by calling the `check_membership(request)` function.
 The redirect logic is handled here for Basic and non-valid memberships (Inactive, Expired, Other).
 This templates supports URL `messages`.

+The `membership_level` and `expiration` are displayed here.
+The expiration date is stored as UTC in the database but is converted to the user's local timezone via Javascript.
+The JS is included in the `base.html` template and is conditionally loaded based on the `request.path`.

 ### Premium ###

 ```